solana-labs/solana-bigtable/README.md

 The missing blocks can be restored from GCS as follows:

-1. Download appropriate ledger data [from GCS](https://console.cloud.google.com/storage/browser?forceOnBucketsSortingFiltering=false&project=mainnet-beta&prefix=&forceOnObjectsSortingFiltering=false)
+1. Download appropriate ledger data from one of these buckets based on your node's location:
-    * Not all the region buckets have all the data, but [us-ny5](https://console.cloud.google.com/storage/browser/mainnet-beta-ledger-us-ny5;tab=objects?forceOnBucketsSortingFiltering=false&project=mainnet-beta&prefix=&forceOnObjectsSortingFiltering=false) is a good starting point
+    * gs://mainnet-beta-ledger-us-ny5
+    * gs://mainnet-beta-ledger-europe-fr2
+    * gs://mainnet-beta-ledger-asia-sg1

     * Find the bucket with the largest slot number that is smaller than the missing block.
-For example block 59437028 is in [59183944](https://console.cloud.google.com/storage/browser/mainnet-beta-ledger-us-ny5/59183944?project=mainnet-beta&pageState=(%22StorageObjectListTable%22:(%22f%22:%22%255B%255D%22))&prefix=&forceOnObjectsSortingFiltering=false)
+For example block 59437028 is in 59183944
     * Download rocksdb.tar.bz2:
       * `~/missingBlocks/59183944$ wget https://storage.googleapis.com/mainnet-beta-ledger-us-ny5/59183944/rocksdb.tar.bz2`
     * Also note the version number in version.txt: